man sport climbing at an indoor climbing wall

 Rope

 Typically, indoor climbing walls are around 10 - 15 meters high, so your rope only needs to be 30-40m long (a minimum of 30m).
-If you’re top-roping, the climbing centre should already have a fixed rope in place, however, once you advance onto leading routes, it’s best to take your own rope with you.
-Head over to our Climbing Ropes Buying Guide for more info.
+If you’re top roping, the climbing centre should already have a fixed rope in place.
+Once you advance onto leading routes, it’s best to take your own rope with you.

 Image of Carabiner